Periodontal Surgery in

 What You Should Know

 Also known as gum surgery, the main goal of periodontal surgery is to restore, restructure or reform the gums.
 The surgery does not remove the disease itself.
 Rather, it is a process that helps reduce the risk of developing periodontitis.

 When You Need It

 - Cleaning and Reduction of Periodontal Pockets

 Even with daily oral care at home, some gum pockets may be too difficult to reach and clean due to their depth.
 The buildup of plaque and calculus below the gum line becomes a risk for the occurrence of gum disease.
-Gum surgery can help to remove these deeply embedded dirt while making pocket sizes smaller.
+Gum surgery can help to remove this deeply embedded material while making pocket sizes smaller.

 - Re-growing Gum Tissue